 Some air pollutants are poisonous; inhalation of polluted air causes respiratory diseases such as asthma, heart diseases, changes in lung function, and also death.
 Long term exposure to polluted air can compromise the growth (especially lung development) in children.
 Air pollution is not restricted to the external environment: indoor pollution is also hazardous to health.

-are produced as a result of the interaction or reaction of primary air pollutants.
-For instance ground level ozone gas
+Air pollutants may be solid particles, liquid droplets, or gases; they may be natural or man-made.
+Primary pollutants are produced directly through a process, for example carbon monoxide gas expelled by vehicles.
+Secondary pollutants are produced as a result of the interaction or reaction of primary air pollutants.
+For instance ground level ozone gas is a secondary pollutant.

 Major primary air pollutants are-

 - Carbon monoxide (CO)